IRIS SEEDS

 The unusual "Welsh Gladwyn," is usually grown not for its quite pretty pale mauve flowers, but for the bright orange seeds which burst forth from the seed-pods in autumn, but do not fall until spring (as demonstrated in the picture).
 The botanical name refers to the fact that the crushed leaves smell like roast beef!!!
 Whole stems can then be cut to make an impressive floral display which lasts until the following year.
 Once you have a clump be sure to share the ripe seeds around you borders where they will slowly naturalise into trouble-free clumps! ...
 Learn More

-This very rare and unusual form of the lovely "Welsh Gladwyn," is unique for the attractive, snowy-white, pearl-like seeds which burst forth from the seed-pods in autumn.
+This very rare and unusual form of the lovely "Welsh Gladwyn," originally discovered in our woodland, is unique for the attractive, snowy-white, pearl-like seeds which burst forth from the seed-pods in autumn.
 As they then stay fixed to the open pod and do not fall, whole stems can then be cut to make an impressive floral display.
-Just a very few seeds collected and you will often get some reversions back to the orange-berried form. ...
+Just a very few seeds collected. ...
 Learn More

 (4 seeds)